Crystalwarrior/KFO-Server/README.md

     - Cancels the day cycle initiated by the target or yourself if not given a target.
 * **clock_pause** "ID"
     - Pauses the day cycle initiated by the target or yourself if not given a target.
+* **clock_period** "name" "hour start"
+    - Initializes a clock period that starts at the given hour for your day cycle.
+    - Whenever the clock ticks into the period, clients in the clock range will be ordered to switch to that time of day's version of their theme.
+* **clock_set** "hour length" "hour"
+    - Modifies the hour length and current hour of your day cycle without restarting it.
+This is the way to move the day cycle out of unknown time if needed as well.
+    - Acts just like doing /clock again, but does not erase already set periods.
+* **clock_unknown**
+    - Sets the time of your day cycle to be unknown, a special time where hours do not tick.
+    - Clients in the clock range will be ordered to switch to the unknown time of day version of their theme.
 * **clock_unpause** "ID"
     - Unpauses the day cycle initiated by the target or yourself if not given a target.
 * **cure** "ID" "initials of effects"